 This course prepares students to meet the challenges of leadership in today's complex global environment.
 The coursework will teach students the skills and best practices necessary to communicate and work with diverse groups of people toward common goals to implement beneficial societal changes in the school or community.
 Students will develop and enhance intrapersonal and interpersonal skills as well as learn the philosophical foundations and fundamentals of effective leadership.
-Finally, students will utilize their newfound skills by designing or embracing a community-based project as a culminating activity to make a difference in the lives of others.
-The NYS Seal of Civic Readiness shall be awarded to students who meet the criteria of this subdivision and complete all criteria prescribed by the Commissioner at a New York State high school approved by the commissioner to offer the NYS Seal of Civic Readiness.
+Finally, students will utilize their newfound skills by designing or embracing a community-based project as a culminating activity in an effort to make a difference in the lives of others.